-A key feature of the theory of rough paths, known now as the \emph{universal limit theorem}, is that one is able to give meaning to controlled differential equations where the driver belongs to a special class of $p$-rough paths (know as geometric $p$-rough paths), and where the solution depends in a continuous way on the driver provided that the space of $p$-rough paths is equipped with a suitable topology (known as the $p$-variation metric).

-For the reader interested, we strongly recommend the St. Flour lecture notes of Lyons, Caruana, and L{\'e}vy~\cite{Lyons07} for an introduction to the theory of rough paths, and the monograph of Friz and Hairer~\cite{FrizHairer14} for a more recent treatment of the topic and an introduction to Hairer's emerging theory of regularity structures in the study of stochastic partial differential equations.
+A key result in the theory of rough paths, known as the \emph{universal limit theorem}, is that one can give meaning to controlled differential equations where the driver is a so-called \emph{geometric} $p$-rough path, and where the solution depends in a continuous way on the driver provided that the space of $p$-rough paths is equipped with a suitable topology (known as the $p$-variation metric).
+We refer the interested reader to the St.~Flour lecture notes of Lyons--Caruana--L{\'e}vy~\cite{Lyons07} for an introduction to the theory of rough paths and to the monograph of Friz--Hairer~\cite{FrizHairer14} for a recent treatment of the topic.